andreimaxim/andreimaxim.com/_posts/2024-07-02-postgres-for-rails-development.md

 ---
 layout: post
-title: Setting Up Postgres for Rails Development In WSL2
+title: Postgres for Rails Development
 ---
 If you are setting up a Rails application for development, and you need to run Postgres locally, you have two options: